bchainzhang/bchainzhang.github.io/index.md

 <!---I am a Professor (Teli Youth Fellow) in the prestigious <a href="https://arims.bit.edu.cn/">Advanced Research Institute of Multidisciplinary Sciences</a> at Beijing Institute of Technology, China.
 I am also a PhD advisor in both School of Computer Science and Technology and School of Cyberspace Science and Technology.
 Moreover, I am a Chief Scientist for the National R&D Project. --->

-I am interested in the intersection of distributed systems, applied cryptography,  security, and AI.
+I am interested in the intersection of distributed systems, cryptography, security, and AI.

 Previously, I worked as  a professor and Teli Youth Fellow at Beijing Institute of Technology, a Chief Research Scientist at Shandong Institute of Blockchain, an Assistant Professor in the Department of Computer Science and Electrical Engineering at University of Maryland, Baltimore County (USA), and a postdoctoral researcher for two NSF frontier projects on cloud security: the MACS project at UConn (with Prof. Marten van Dijk) and the Project Silver at UNC Chapel Hill (with Prof. Michael K. Reiter).
 I received my Ph.D. from the University of California, Davis (with Prof. Matthew K. Franklin).